What is an EVM Wallet? EVM Compatible Wallets Explained

 Think of EVM the way you'd think of an operating system.
 Windows runs .exe files. macOS runs .app bundles.
 The EVM runs smart contracts written in Solidity.
 When you interact with a contract on Ethereum, your wallet sends a transaction telling the EVM to execute that contract's logic — transferring tokens, swapping assets, voting in a DAO.

 When other blockchains adopted EVM compatibility, they did so by implementing a copy of the EVM specification.
 Polygon, Avalanche (via its C-Chain), BNB Smart Chain, Arbitrum, Optimism, Base, Linea, and Odyssey Chain all run their own implementations.
-The contracts behave identically; the network underneath is different.
+The contracts behave identically across these evm networks; the network underneath is different.

-This is why your MetaMask address on Ethereum looks identical to your address on Polygon and Arbitrum — they're the same address, derived from the same seed phrase, signing the same way, just resolving to balances on different networks.
+This is why your MetaMask address on Ethereum looks identical to your address on Polygon and Arbitrum — they're the same address, derived from the same seed phrase, signing the same way, just resolving to balances on different evm chains.

 How an EVM wallet actually works